hydrogradCreator/C-projects/README.md

 # C-projects
 This is my C repository.
-It contains exercises and 3 projects in programming discipline.
+It contains exercises and some projects in programming discipline.